seunlanlege/arc-reactor/DESIGN.md

 etc.

-The raw socket is handed off to hyper's Http::bind_service, as well as a Service trait object.
-RootService. bind_service returns a future, that completes when the response returned from the service has been flushed to the client.
+The raw socket is handed off to hyper's `Http::serve_connection`, as well as a `Service` trait object. `RootService`.
+`serve_connection` returns a future, that completes when the response returned from the `Service` has been flushed to the client.
 If the client drops the connection, the future is dropped as well.

-In order to provide things like  a handle to the underlying event loop, and as well as access to the client IP, which hyper removed. the RootService deconstructs the hyper::Request passed to it, constructs a core::Request and passes it to it's inner ArcHandler.
+In order to provide things like  a handle to the underlying event loop, and as well as access to the client IP, which `hyper` removed. the RootService deconstructs the `hyper::Request` passed to it, constructs a `arc_reactor::core::Request` and passes it to it's inner `ArcHandler`.

 ## ArcService
 ```rust